 At Leandros’ shocked expression, she backtracked immediately.
 “Sorry!
 I’m terribly sorry.
 That was rude.
 Please don’t fire me.”

 “I haven’t even officially hired you yet,” Leandros said, amused despite himself.
 “Do you think you’ll be able to pack your things and wrap up your affairs before the day’s out?”

 Thea nodded.
 “I don’t have many affairs to wrap up.”

 “I’ll need you to come with me to the Island to fill out some paperwork— Unity wants records of everyone going on this mission.
 As far as they’re concerned, you’re my assistant.
 Understand?”
 Leandros asked.
 When Thea nodded again, he continued, “Good.
 Would you wait for me downstairs?
-I’d like to speak with Roman for a moment.”
+I’d like to speak with Roman alone.”

 Thea waved a quick goodbye to Roman and hurried off.
-Leandros stared at Gareth until Gareth took the hint, starting in his seat and stammering some excuse about going to speak to Isobel about supper.
+Leandros stared at Gareth until Gareth took the hint, starting in his seat and stammering some excuse about speaking to Isobel about supper.
 Once Roman and Leandros were alone, neither knew what to say.

 Roman fidgeted, then broke the silence.
 “Hopefully, Thea’s assistance won’t even be necessary.
 I hear there’s word going around that anyone who harms you will have to face Egil.”